xfqwdsj/IAmNotADeveloper/README_en.md

 This module works by directly injecting into the target app.
 For apps with built-in injection protection, the module may not work or may cause the app to refuse to run.

-Solution: None. [#104](https://github.com/xfqwdsj/IAmNotADeveloper/issues/104) has been created for this problem.
-Please wait patiently; there is no ETA (Estimated Time of Arrival). **Do not submit any issues regarding this problem; they will be closed without further explanation.**
+Solution: None at the moment.
+See [Issue #104](https://github.com/xfqwdsj/IAmNotADeveloper/issues/104) for details.
+Please wait patiently; there is currently no ETA (Estimated Time of Arrival). **Do not submit any issues regarding this problem; they will be closed without further explanation.**

 ## How to Contribute